smoeding/puppet-insserv_override/README.md

 #### Public Defined Types

-* `insserv_override`: The main type to create or remove an override. unset parameters are not included in the override file.
+* `insserv_override`: The main type to create or remove an override.
+Undefined parameters are not included in the override file.

 ##### Parameters (all optional)